Functional principal component analysis: Applications

 FPCA can be applied for displaying the modes of functional variation, in scatterplots of FPCs against each other or of responses against FPCs, for modeling sparse longitudinal data, or for functional regression and classification (e.g., functional linear regression).
 Scree plots and other methods can be used to determine the number of components included.
 Functional Principal component analysis has varied applications in time series analysis.
 At present, this method is being adapted from traditional multivariate techniques to analyze financial data sets such as stock market indices and generate implied volatility graphs.
 A good example of advantages of the functional approach is the Smoothed FPCA (SPCA), developed by Silverman [1996] and studied by Pezzulli and Silverman [1993], that enables direct combination of FPCA along with a general smoothing approach that makes using the information stored in some linear differential operators possible.
 An important application of the FPCA already known from multivariate PCA is motivated by the Karhunen-Loève decomposition of a random function to the set of functional parameters – factor functions and corresponding factor loadings (scalar random variables).
 This application is much more important than in the standard multivariate PCA since the distribution of the random function is in general too complex to be directly analyzed and the Karhunen-Loève decomposition reduces the analysis to the interpretation of the factor functions and the distribution of scalar random variables.
 Due to dimensionality reduction as well as its accuracy to represent data, there is a wide scope for further developments of functional principal component techniques in the financial field.

-Applications of PCA in automotive engineering.